jenpetsmit/STAT_Tool/README.md

 # STAT_Tool
-Instructions for using the NCBI SRA Taxonomy Analysis Tool (STAT)
+This document provides instructions for using the NCBI SRA Taxonomy Analysis Tool (STAT).

 ## What is STAT?